bet4a/d3wiki/Quantitative-Scales.md

 <a name="_log" href="Quantitative-Scales#wiki-_log">#</a> <b>log</b>(<i>x</i>)

 Given a value *x* in the input domain, returns the corresponding value in the output range.

+Note: based on the scale’s [interpolator](#wiki-log_interpolate), the scale may **reuse return values**.
+For example, if the domain is specified as color strings, then [d3.interpolateRgb](Transitions#wiki-d3_interpolateRgb) is automatically applied and the scale reuses a [d3.rgb](Colors#wiki-d3_rgb) instance.
+Often, the return value of a scale is immediately used to set an [attribute](Selections#wiki-attr) or [style](Selections#wiki-style), and you don’t have to worry about this; however, if you need to store the scale’s return value, use string coercion or the d3.rgb constructor to create a copy.

 <a name="log_invert" href="Quantitative-Scales#wiki-log_invert">#</a> log.<b>invert</b>(<i>y</i>)